openhie/instant/docs/docs/concepts/package-arch.md

 description: A description of the instant OpenHIE package architecture
 ---

 The fundamental concept of Instant OpenHIE is that it can be extended to support additional use cases and workflows.
-This will be achieved through packages.
-A **core package** will be produced in this first phase which other packages will all derive from.
-A package will either extend directly from the core package or from another package.
+This is achieved through packages.
+A [**core package**](packages/core.md) has been produced which other packages will all derive from.
+A package will either extend directly from the core package or from another existing package.

 Each package will contain the following sorts of technical artefacts:
 * Docker compose scripts for setting up the applications required for this package’s use cases and workflows